cerberus0805/ReceiptRepositoryAPI/README.md

-# ReceiptRepositoryAPI
+# ReceiptRepositoryAPI (Work in Progress)
-An example of Rust WebAPI Server
+An example of Rust WebAPI Server - axum and diesel example

 Article in English and Mandarin: https://concurrentseal.wordpress.com/